-Much like an embarrassingly large number of projects I share (*cough* tulip table makeover *cough*), this mid-century sectional sofa makeover is something my longtime readers have had to wait a loooong time to see!
-Some of you might remember that I impulse bought this vintage sofa at an estate sale the day before we moved 1000 miles to the lakehouse.
-It was only $200 and I fell in love with the lines and the tall back because the design is so comfortable.
+It was only $200 and I fell in love with the lines and the tall back – the design is so comfortable.
 It can be difficult to find a vintage sofa that beckons one to lounge.
-There was no binge watching Netflix back then, but this one is comfy enough for just that.
 We didn’t have the money to reupholster it after we moved, so it sat in our garage.
 When we finally had enough money saved to replace the leather sofa we scored secondhand, we decided to splurge on a beautiful – even cushier and loungier – cream leather sectional sofa.
-As much as I pined for a turquoise, mid-century modern sectional sofa, Hubby and I decided that we wanted a longer sectional and the one we bought offers up an epic 20 feet of lake-watching, binge-watching space – so no regrets!
-Plus I was able to sell the mid-century sofa for the $200 I paid and I was even able to help choose the perfect fabric and help guide this mid-century modern sectional sofa makeover.
+As much as I pined for a turquoise, mid-century modern sectional sofa, Hubby and I decided that we wanted a longer, bigger sectional than this.
+Luckily I was able to sell the mid-century sofa for the $200 I paid – plus I was even able to help choose the perfect fabric and help guide this mid-century modern sectional sofa makeover.
 Spending other people’s money on decor is one of my top 10 favorite hobbies, lol.
 Without further ado, here’s the mid-century modern sectional sofa makeover some of you have patiently waited five years to see:

 When I was asked where to bring this sofa for its makeover, I recommended the same upholsterer who did our sailboat cushions.
 Even though they made a couple of mistakes – and there were a few wobbly seams – I wasn’t familiar with any other local upholsterers and this company came highly recommended by the local furniture shop where we bought our leather sectional sofa, so I wanted to give them a second chance.
 For the fabric, we narrowed it down to an era-appropriate tweed and it was an easy choice because one sample book really stood out thanks to the gorgeous lustre of the fabrics.
 Even on the greyest days, these fabrics glow and have a beautiful sheen, bouncing light around the room.
 Of course I was drawn to the teal (I love a good mod teal sectional sofa) but we chose the more moody greyed out indigo hue (second photo) instead – only to find out it was discontinued!

 Once the fabric was chosen, the upholsterers got to work replacing the foam and making the necessary repairs.
-The new fabric was too thick for the piping so that was jettisoned and it ended up creating a much sleeker look.
+The new fabric was too thick for piping, so that was jettisoned and it ended up creating a much sleeker look.
 The upholsterers had a connection with a professional wood refinisher who did an AMAZING job bringing the wood back to life.
 I wish I could have watched the process.

 I am so happy that I could play a small role in this mid-century modern sectional sofa makeover.
 It’s always so rewarding to bring a vintage piece back to life!
 You can see the vintage chair I hauled from a curb and had recovered in teal velvet here, and the Ekstrom Mingo chair I really revamped with a bold new fabric here.